Kangaroo Island (film): Production

 Kangaroo Island is the debut feature film of Timothy David, also known as Tim Piper.
 He is best known for being co-founder and co-owner of the New York-based production company Piro, and being the creator of Dove's 2008 "Evolution" ad and the four-part webseries for Chipotle Mexican Grill about "Big Ag", called Farmed and Dangerous Kangaroo Island is also the debut film for actress-turned-filmmaker Sally Gifford, who is Piper's wife.
 The couple have been based in New York for 20 years, but in 2016 bought a holiday house on Kangaroo Island.

 The film was originally titled Animal, referring to the observation of the characters as human animals.
 There is tragedy in the film, but also comedy, and it shows characters who are dealing with hardship.

 Filming took place on Kangaroo Island, including at Snelling Beach, Emu Bay, Stokes Bay, and Vivonne Bay.
 It includes shots of some of its wildlife, including echidnas, kangaroos, koalas, goannas, great white sharks, seals, and dolphins.

-It is produced by Timothy David, Peter Hanlon, (Note: Former chair of the South Australian Film Corporation; as of 2024 co-chairs the Mercury Cinema.)
+It was produced by Timothy David, Peter Hanlon, (Note: Former chair of the South Australian Film Corporation; as of 2024 co-chairs the Mercury Cinema.)
 Bettina Hamilton, Daniel M. Rosenberg, and Leona Cichon, with Pouch Potato Productions Pty Ltd. Ian McCarroll is cinematographer and music is by Ariel Marx.
 David Ockenden was production designer.
+It runs for 110 minutes.

-The film is partially funded by the Adelaide Film Festival Investment Fund and the South Australian Film Corporation.
+The film was partially funded by the Adelaide Film Festival Investment Fund and the South Australian Film Corporation.

 Release

 The film's world premiere was on the closing night of the 2024 Adelaide Film Festival, on 3 November 2024.
 It was screened at the Brisbane International Film Festival at HOTA on the Gold Coast in May 2025.

-The trailer for Kangaroo Island was released on 18 June 2025, and the film is scheduled for general release in cinemas on 21 August 2025.
+The trailer for Kangaroo Island was released on 18 June 2025, and the film was released in cinemas on 21 August 2025.
 Distribution in Australia and New Zealand is by Sydney-based Maslow Entertainment.
+Screening on Netflix in Australia and New Zealand commenced on 16 January 2026, and it reached third place in the most popular films on the platform in Australia in the week ending 18 January.

+Blue Harbor Entertainment acquired US distribution rights to the film, with a theatrical release on 24 April 2026.